 - If the web is in your garage or shed, stay away from using a hose if the area will retain moisture.
 Moisture will only create other issues.
 A broom or a shop vacuum will do.

 - If the web is in your home, including your basement or your attic, either a broom, a duster, or a vacuum will work.

 The Final Word on Cobwebs

 As long as there are spiders, there will be cobwebs.
 As long as there are homes, there will be spiders in these homes.
 When we vacate a home, we take our belongings.
 When spiders vacate their homes, they leave us a reminder: They will always be with us.
-Thankfully, Dr. Killigan has a solution to protect your home from spiders: Dr. Killigan’s Six Feet Under Toxin-Free Spider Spray.
+Thankfully, Dr. Killigan has a solution to protect your home from spiders: Dr. Killigan’s Insect Buster.

 Use this tool, filled with diatomaceous earth, or DE, (which must be purchased separately) to kill all of these 8-legged arachnids.
 The tiny dust particles of DE cling to the legs and body of spiders that comes in contact with it.
 When the spider later tries to groom the powder off of its body, it is poisoned as the DE builds up in their system - they can neither digest nor excrete the substance.